Vjimenez-vasquez/VicRcodes-mutation_bars/README.md

 ## Intro

-Identification of variable sites in SARS-CoV-2 Genomes
+Genomic surveillance of SARS-CoV-2 include the identification of variable sites at aminoacid and genome levels.
+Mutation_bars allows the user the identification of variable sites in a given data set composed of FASTA files, metadata downloaded from GISAID and lineage report obtained from PANGOLIN.

 ## Usage
 ```r